-· · · · · · · · · · · · · · · · · · · I do \prime \prime do not \prime \prime plan to attend the Annual Meeting.
-Number attending: THE BOARD OF DIRECTORS AND MANAGEMENT OF FIRST MERCHANTS CORPORATION RECOMMEND A VOTE "FOR" THE PROPOSALS LISTED.
+I do $\ / \ /$ do not $\ / \ /$ plan to attend the Annual Meeting.
+Number attending:

+THE BOARD OF DIRECTORS AND MANAGEMENT OF FIRST MERCHANTS CORPORATION RECOMMEND A VOTE "FOR" THE PROPOSALS LISTED.

 TO VOTE IN ACCORDANCE WITH THE BOARD OF DIRECTORS' AND MANAGEMENT'S RECOMMENDATIONS, JUST SIGN THE REVERSE SIDE; NO BOXES NEED TO BE CHECKED.

-1. Election of Directors: / / FOR all nominees listed / / WITHHOLD VOTE below (except as withheld in the space below) (do not vote for any of the nominees listed below) Frank A. Bracken, Michael L. Cox, John W. Hartmeyer, Jon H. Moll, Robert M. Smitson (Instruction: To withhold authority to vote for any individual nominee write that nominee's name in the space provided below.)
+Stefan S. Anderson, Thomas B. Clark, David A. Galliher, Thomas K. Gardiner, Hurley C. Goodall, George A. Sissel, John E. Worthen (Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

 2. Ratification of the appointment of the firm of Geo.
-S. Olive & Co., LLC, as independent public accountants for 1995.
-FOR / / AGAINST / / ABSTAIN / / 3.
-In their discretion, the proxies are authorized to vote on such other matters as may properly come before the meeting.
+S. Olive & Co., LLC, as independent public accountants for 1996.

+FOR // AGAINST // ABSTAIN //

+3. In their discretion, the proxies are authorized to vote on such other matters as may properly come before the meeting.